gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/LCE/Official LCE Illegal Guide.md

 - Currently Enderpearls stack to 64, which is unobtainable because later the stack size will change to 16
 - By updating the previous world, a tag will be added to the world folder signifying the sea level is from an old world, the "newSeaLevel:0" tag
 - Mining Stone brick stairs in different orientations drop stone bricks with various data values, allowing for Invalid Data Value Stone Bricks
+- Redstone can be powered through chests which will be a discontinued formation in the future

 **TU7**
 - Using Silk Touch on leaves in different orientations allows for Invalid Data Value Leaves